2023 Hyundai Elantra Problems & Complaints Review

 6

-In a complaint to the NHTSA, an owner from Arizona states he was “driving at about 40 mph on a city street with no cars in front” of the Elantra.
+In another NHTSA complaint, an owner from Arizona states he was “driving at about 40 mph on a city street with no cars in front” of the Elantra.
 The “car dash flashed red advising (that it was) engaging emergency braking,” which is applied for a couple of seconds.
 It “then stopped and (the) warning went away.

 This owner posted the same complaint on Hyundai-Forums.
 Another member of the forum responded that “I had the exact same thing happen to me.
 Reported.”
 To which the owner from California replied saying that “Hyundai is not willing to take this up.
 I reported to (the) dealer and Hyundai Care, but no support.”